-e.g.: If the new drug product under review was first sold in October 1993, the exchange rates used are for the months of July 1990 through June 1993.
+e.g.: If the new drug product under review was first sold in October 1993, the exchange rates used are for the months of June 1990 through May 1993.

 3.3 The Guidelines provide that under certain exceptional circumstances, it may be appropriate to review a benchmark price.
-In such a case, the exchange rates used are ordinarily the simple average of the thirty-six monthly average noon spot exchange rates for each country (taken to eight decimal places), as published by the Bank of Canada for the thirty-six months before the new benchmark period.
+In such a case, the exchange rates used are ordinarily the simple average of the thirty-six monthly average noon spot exchange rates for each country (taken to eight decimal places), as published by the Bank of Canada for the thirty-six months ending four months before the new benchmark period.